Down the stretch they come and Blankenship is gaining on the leaders

 For those of you who can’t get enough “Trump loves me best” from WV’s senatorial candidates, Fox News will host a nationally televised debate at 6:30 PM tonight in Morgantown.
 From MetroNews:

-Three of West Virginia’s six Republican U.S. Senate candidates will be on a national stage on Tuesday night, one week ahead of the May . . .
+Three of West Virginia’s six Republican U.S. Senate candidates will be on a national stage on Tuesday night, one . . .

 (Updated with results) Here's something to keep you interested if you're watching the Republican debate tonight

 Assign a card to each of the candidates and fill the space as they say the words:

 According to my bookie, here are the current odds on winning:

 - Patrick Morrisey 8 - 5 (the favorite even though "blowing-up . . .

 As Ogden's coverage of McKinley and Manchin demonstrate: it's not about incumbency, it's about party affiliation

 The Ogden papers have dropped all pretense of fairness and objectivity

 Yesterday, I once again documented how the Wheeling “newspapers” have totally ignored congressman David McKinley’s opponents in the upcoming elections.
 Today, let’s compare Ogden's coverage of Republican incumbent McKinley with Democratic incumbent Joe Manchin.